Current Public Software

 PICACS (Pitch Curve Analysis and Composition System) is software for analysis and expressive computer rendering of pitch-continuum melodies (such as those found in Indian classical music).
 The concepts and techniques are described in my Computer Music Journal article Bézier Spline Modeling of Pitch-continuous Melodic Expression and Ornamentation.

-PICACS is prototype hackware implemented via command line control in LISP using Common Music and Common LISP Music, with links to GNUPLOT.
-In other words, only a small fragment of the human population would be interested in using it in its current form.
+PICACS was prototype hackware implemented via command line control in LISP using Common Music and Common LISP Music, with links to GNUPLOT.
+In other words, only usable by a small fragment of the human population.

 Software Projects Archive